kellystone4/generatePass/README.md

 </u>
 </center>

 ### Our goal for this assignment was create a random password generator using Javascript.
-Throughout the week, we've learned about

 <br>